diegourban/linux-cheat-sheet/Process_Management.md

 ## top

 #### Description
-The top program provides a dynamic real-time view of a running system
+The top program provides a dynamic real-time view of a running system.

 #### Options
 * `-u` - display only processes with a user id or name matching